dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 1. **Model-Based Approach**: The model-based approach to manipulation, based on kinematics and dynamics of manipulating objects with fingertips, has seen adequate development for controlled environments (Page 1).
 2. **Kinematic Measures**: Development of kinematic measures useful in dexterous manipulation, like grasp Jacobian and hand Jacobian, which help in calculating required contact forces and joint torques (Page 2).
 3. **Contact Point Analysis**: Analysis of rolling and sliding at contact points, and the development of constraints for pure rolling in the contact plane (Page 3).

-### Challenges and Limitations:

-1. **Tactile Sensing**: A major limitation is the lack of adequate tactile sensing for robust manipulation control.
-This limits autonomous robotic dexterous manipulation to research laboratories (Page 1).
-2. **Kinematic Relationships**: The kinematic and force relationships in dexterous manipulation are complex, often leading to over-constrained or under-constrained systems (Page 3).
-3. **Contact and Rolling Constraints**: Incorporating rolling and sliding constraints in kinematics involves complex differential geometry, requiring precise control of contact point velocities (Page 3).
-4. **Contact Types and Force Closure**: Grasping stability and manipulation are strongly influenced by contact conditions at the fingertips, including frictional constraints and soft finger contacts (Page 4).
-5. **Grasp Planning and Optimizations**: Grasp choice and motion planning algorithms are currently slow and require offline computations, making real-time autonomous manipulation challenging (Page 5).
-6. **Hardware Limitations**: Actuators are often not sufficiently small, lightweight, or backdrivable for dexterous manipulation.
-Sensor technology, crucial for feedback, is still inadequate in many aspects (Page 7).
-7. **Software Complexity**: The mathematical complexity, particularly in 3D rolling and sliding manipulations, poses significant challenges in developing effective control algorithms (Page 8).

-### Assumptions:

 ### Future Directions: